House | 6 bedrooms | sleeps 21

-Please call 01239 820277 any time, evenings and weekends are when I can respond.
+Please call 01239 820277 any time, Children are well catered for and dogs are very welcome.
 Retreat from the busy world to this majestic 18th Century Rectory on the mountain slopes of the wild Pembrokeshire coastline.
-We provide perfect facilities for your holiday, retreat or workshop for groups of up to 14 (or add the adjoining Cottage for up to 20 total).
+We provide perfect facilities for your holiday, retreat or workshop for groups of up to 15 (or add the adjoining Cottage for up to 21 total).
 Highlights include; 6 bedrooms, a cosy living room with inglenook fireplace, a large workshop space (or second living room) with big bay windows looking over Newport Bay.
 A private 2/3 acre of romantic wild garden, Parking for 7 cars and excellent self-catering facilities.
-(Add the 3 bedroom Cottage for 9 bedrooms total.)
+(Add the 3 bedroom Cottage for 9 bedrooms in total for up to 21 and 10 cars.)

 You can have the utmost quite retreat and listen to the grass grow, or celebrate, and play music and know that you have the privacy to do so.

 Many groups come annually for their spiritual retreat and find quiet in the house and garden to follow their own practice.
+All minorities are welcome.
 Some like to teach and learn healing arts or leave their sculptures in the garden or rearrange the furniture for their use.
-The large lounge on the first floor is ideal for workshops.
+The large lounge on the first floor is ideal for workshops as well as the cottage living room..

-There is a 3 foot stone wall between the house and the managers cottage so sound reduction is effective.
-Many families have up to 3 dogs.
+There is a 3 foot stone wall between the house and the cottage so sound reduction is effective.
+Many families have up to 3 dogs if both places are rented..
 Some engineers have used the house tor several weeks doing night shift work and used the utility room for sandy and muddy garments.
 As long as there is respect for furnishings and the house is left clean enough for the professional cleaners to do their final touches everywhere, then many uses are welcomed.

 There are several local people who offer excellent catering to support workshops, celebrations and breakfast needs.
 Also there are also several halls nearby to rent as extra workshop or dance space to complement workshop use.
 Large areas in the garden have been used for yoga groups, tai chi, and other exercises.
 The house is suitable for a film location, writing and painting groups.